About the Syria programme

 Caabu's position on Syria

-For the last year, the events in Syria have horrified us all.
-Caabu’s position has been based our principles about supporting human rights, democracy and international law.
+Ever since 2011, the events in Syria have horrified us all.
+Caabu’s position has been based on our principles about supporting human rights, democracy and international law.
 Caabu has taken a steadfast and resolute position against the brutality of the regime, worked to get its leading figures and institutions sanctioned, raised major issues of human rights abuses and condemned those countries such as Russia and China who have protected the regime at the United Nations.
 Caabu’s director, Chris Doyle has played a leading role speaking out at rallies, in the media and other events.
-The Assad regime should be held fully accountable for its crimes.
+The Assad regime and armed opposition groups should be held fully accountable for all crimes as well all other parties to the crisis.

 Wary of pushing the international community into making matters worse, Caabu has not called for a military intervention into Syria, which would risk escalating a civil war and increasing fatalities.
 Caabu has pushed for targeted sanctions but not the broad based sanctions that decimated Iraq’s civilian population for 13 years leading to hundreds of thousands of deaths.
 This is a position that has been taken up by most governments around the world including the UK.